You Can't Teach a New Dog Old Tricks: Broadcast and ratings

 "You Can't Teach a New Dog Old Tricks" was first broadcast at 9:00 pm on 28 August 2016, being part of the BBC's programming event, the Landmark Sitcom Season, which was a celebration of sixty years of television sitcoms.
 It aired before the revival episode of Porridge.

 The episode achieved overnight viewing figures of 5,039,000 million, a 24.5% share of that night's television audience, despite competing with the opening episode of ITV drama series Victoria; it was also the tenth-most watched British comedy of 2016.
-The episode was watched by 6.26 million people within seven days of its broadcast, making it the fourth most-watched BBC One program for the week ending 28 August.
+The episode was watched by 6.26 million people within seven days of its broadcast, making it the fourth most-watched BBC One programme for the week ending 28 August.
 6.56 million viewers watched the episode within 28 days of its initial broadcast.

 In October 2016, it was confirmed that the BBC would not be renewing Are You Being Served? for a new series.